 Despite the fall in values, there were some more positive signs that housing markets were responding to an easing in restrictions.

 Buyer activity was up by 29% over the month, partially recovering a 41% drop in activity through April, and auction clearance rates had improved from the low 30% range in mid-April to the mid 60% range by late May.

 - Types of Properties

-If your property ticks all the boxes, then you are in a great position.
 Quality proprieties are selling and still achieving great prices – people want quality.
 That being said I believe the majority of properties on the market at the moment have a lot of things wrong with them and yes these properties would have benefited by selling in 2017.
 These properties have also seen the biggest drops compared to quality properties.
-One of the reasons for this is that buyers now have choice and a lot of it.
-When prices were going up and up, stock was low, buyers were buying anything as long as it had 4 walls and a roof, their main fear was missing out.
-Now they are getting picky, they want to see value for money and they fear paying too much.
+One of the reasons for this is that buyers now have choice and if you monitor the market you will see for yourself that the quality homes always sell first.

-Finance is very important right now and your agent should be ensuring that prior to submitting an offer, they have asked the important question if buyers have their finance pre-approved, because if they haven’t the process takes a lot longer and they may not actually the obtain the amount they thought they would.
+Finance is very important right now and your agent should be ensuring that prior to submitting an offer, they have asked the important question if buyers have their finance pre-approved, because if they haven’t even started the process, they will more than likely not be purchasing the property.
+It is taking a lot longer and they may not actually the obtain the amount they thought they would.

 In summary, my opinion is if you are buying and selling in the same market, then just do it.
 Get on with the next chapter of your life.
-I did it, and yep, I got less than I could of last year when selling, but also bought for less and I love it, my family loves it.
+I did it, and have never looked back.
 Don’t get stuck waiting, and living with what if’s, look to the future and get excited!